sabarin123/Tech_website/Tech_website/README.md

 - Make contact form functional: add a simple backend (Node.js or serverless function) or use form services.
 - Automate deploy: create a GitHub Actions workflow to upload to EC2 or deploy to S3 + CloudFront.
 - For an app or eCommerce store, consider Dockerizing the backend and using RDS for data.

-If you want, I can:
-- Create a GitHub Actions file to auto-deploy.
-- Convert this into a Node.js app with a real contact API.
-- Produce a zipped package you can download.